 - Niche Experience: Finding freelancers with manufacturing and industrial experience along with the tactical expertise you need can be difficult.

-Freelancers are perfect for smaller projects requiring a particular skillset such as design, writing, or other creative marketing needs.
+Freelancers are perfect for smaller projects requiring a particular skillset for your creative marketing needs.
 Additionally, allowing for rate negotiation means hiring a freelancer may be more appropriate when you have a minimal budget.
+When you don't have the designated staff or time to write a blog, an eBook, or to create a video, hiring a freelancer can get the job done for you.
+Freelancers can be hired for just about anything and will save you the effort and headache from figuring it out on your own.

 - Multiple Resources: Marketing agencies have dedicated experts in various areas including web design, content writing, social media, or email campaigns.